mobify/mobify-code-style/css/class-naming-conventions/readme.md

 }
 ```

-When using the above method in larger files, add a comment to the `.c-component` like so:
+In larger files, adding a comment in the `.c--modifier` notes can be helpful:
 ```scss
 // Blog Post
 // ===